verticalcosmos/Evaluate-a-News-Article-with-NLP/README.md

 .
 Service workers
 .
 MeaningCloud API
 .
 Node Express
+.
+Unit Testing using Jest Framework

 ## Running:

 - Make sure that you installed node.js
 - Make sure that you installed all modules listed as dependencies in package.json file using terminal command line: npm install
 - Then you can run development environment: npm run build-dev
-- For error testing please run JEST testing: npm test
+- For unit testing using Jest: npm test
 - To run production environment and build dist folder: npm run build-prod
 - In the browser run local server (http://localhost:8080/) or in ternminal type: npm run start